I had some choice words for my flip-flops.

 But I was wrong—and paying for it.

 Despite daily temperatures over 100°F, large sections of the cut were nothing but gooey, sticky, shoe-sucking mud.
 I could barely take a step without my cheap flip-flops being yanked from my foot.
-Eventually, the straps came loose from the soles, and I had to resecure them every two or three steps.
+Eventually, the straps broke loose from the soles, and I had to try and resecure them every two or three steps.

 As my friends walked (and I hobbled) through the cut, someone looked at the canyon walls rising on either side of us and made a comment that it felt like we were walking behind Moses after he parted the Red Sea.
 We laughed in agreement and kept walking.
 But as I thought more about what my friend had said, I remembered something that made me stop short—and not because my shoe was stuck in the mud again.